 Similar to many of my fellow therapists and counsellors, I firstly found joy in the world of helping others; for myself, I discovered this through volunteer youth work and mentoring.
-However it was counselling, specifically the person-centred approach that captivated me.
+However it was counselling, specifically the work of Carl Rogers' and the person-centred approach that captivated me.

 This approach allowed me to see more of myself and my experience.
-I discovered first-hand that the non-directive ethos returns the power to the individual; counter to the tendency within our culture to disengage our intuition and lived experience - that may leave us viewing ourselves too heavily through the lens of unhealthy standards - an imbalance I observe as played out, often through valuing ones self, as ‘above or below’ another, or in comparison to our past self.
+I discovered first-hand that the non-directive ethos returns the power to the individual; counter to the tendency within our culture to disengage our intuition and lived experience - that may leave us viewing ourselves too heavily through the lens of an unhealthy cage of standards.

 My work is regulated by the ethical standards of good practice outlined by the British Association for Counselling and Psychotherapy (of which I am an accredited member).
 Also underpinning my practice is my dedication to providing an equal service to all clients, this means that I work to affirm individuals within marginalised, socially excluded groups, thus improving upon the standards set within the Equality Act (2010).
 I also comply with the General Data Protection Regulation (GDPR) therefore, I recognise the safety of your personal details, and so reduce the possibility of a breach in confidentiality.

 There are limits to the confidentiality that I can offer you.
 This means, we may break confidentiality if there is a serious risk of harm to yourself or another.
 If however a child under 19 or young person with a disability under the age of 24 is at risk of harm then confidentiality will be broken; this legislation is thoroughly outlined within the Children’s Act (2004).
 I am also bound by the law, to break confidentiality if there is disclosure of money laundering or terrorism.